-Where there is a trust to pay an annuity1 out of the income of a trust fund, there are at least four possible constructions, namely that: (1) the annuity in each year is payable solely out of the income of that year, that is, it is absolutely non-cumulative; (2) the annuity is payable out of income down to some defined date, that is, it is cumulative to a limited extent; (3) the annuity is payable out of income generally, that is, it is indefinitely cumulative; or (4) the annuity is charged on and ultimately payable out of capital2.
+Where there is a trust to pay an annuity1 out of the income of a trust fund, there are at least four possible constructions, namely that: (1) the annuity in each year is payable solely out of the income of that year, that is, it is absolutely non-cumulative; (2) the annuity is payable out of income down to some defined date, that is, it is cumulative to a limited extent; (3) the annuity is payable out of income generally, that is, it is indefinitely cumulative; or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.